-- 1. Check coolant level in overflow jug. - Restart engine and read coolant temperature to verify high coolant temperature shutdown.
-Stop engine immediately if coolant temperature is 230°F (110°C) or more. - Allow engine to cool.
+- 1. Check coolant level in overflow jug. - Restart engine and read coolant temperature to verify high coolant temperature shut down.
+The engine will stop if coolant temperature is 230°F or more. - Allow engine to cool.
 Add coolant to overflow jug if it is low and then check coolant level in radiator.
-Open front hood to access the radiator cap.
-Add coolant until it is 3/4 in.
-(1.9 cm) below filler neck.
+To access radiator cap, open the front hood.
+Add coolant until it is 3/4" below filler neck.
 Secure radiator cap back into its original position. - 4.
-Check radiator shroud and ducting for blockage and remove any foreign matter. - Inspect coolant hoses, engine block and water pump for visible leaks. - 6.
-Check the tension of the water pump belt. - 7.
-If no other problems are found, remove the load on the generator and restart the engine.
-Check the coolant temperature and shut the engine down immediately if it starts to overheat.
-Consult the engine operator's manual for additional information on engine overheating.
+Check radiator shroud and ducting for blockage and remove any foreign matter. - 5.
+Check water pump drive belt for tension. - 6.
+Check the coolant temperature sender on the engine block and connecting wiring for damage.
+To check for continuity between the sender and the engine controller, remove the appropriate bolts from the control panel to access the inside of the control box.
+Consult the appropriate DC wiring diagram for the proper path between the engine controller and the temperature sender. - 7.
+If the sender and wiring are good and no other problems are found, remove the load on the generator and restart the engine.
+Observe the coolant temperature and shut the engine down immediately if it starts to overheat.
+Consult the engine OPERATION AND MAINTENANCE MANUAL for additional information on engine overheating.